roaatech/rosaas-docs/content/en/docs/user-manual/products/products-page.md

 menu:
   docs:
     parent: "products"
-weight: 4
+weight: 20
 toc: true
 ---

 ## Products Page

-The Products page in ROSAS serves as a centralized platform for managing all your digital products and their SaaSification process.
+The Products page in ROSAS serves as a centralized workspace for managing all your digital products and their SaaSification process.
 From this page, you can create new products, view existing ones, and access comprehensive details about each product’s features and subscription plans.
 Here’s a step-by-step guide on how to navigate and utilize the Products page effectively:

 ### Accessing the Products Page